q545244819/veox/README.md

 npm install -g veox
 ```

-> You can use [cnpm](https://npm.taobao.org/) to install this package, IF you are China😊!
+> You can use [cnpm](https://npm.taobao.org/) to install this package, if you are in China😊!

 ## Config